Red Arrows History

 In January 1971, The Synchro Pair, (The Solo's), somehow collided over RAF Kemble, and four Team Pilots were lost.
 The Synchro Pair were FL Lt Euan Perraux, (Red 6), and Fl Lt Johnnie Haddock, (Red 7).
 In the rear seats were two of the new pilots to the Team for that year, Fl Lt Colin Armstrong and Fl Lt John Lewis.
 These pilots are buried in Saint Peter's Church, the village church of Little Rissington, Gloucestershire, together with the Team's first loss, Fl Lt Jerry Bowler.

-In 1972 for a first time in its history the team postpones its show in Belgium because of non-arriving of the cargo plane which transports the ground staff.
+The same year, for the first time in its history the team postpones an airshow, in Belgium, because of non-arriving cargo plane which transports the ground staff.

 Since 1976 the pilots of fighters receive the ability to fly in the team.
 Till then only instructors can be members of the team.